Eustress vs. Distress: Understanding Stress in Our Lives

 Common Causes and Examples of Distress

-Life throws diverse curveballs, each triggering distress: work deadlines, financial strain, relationship conflicts, chronic illness, or major life changes.
+Life throws diverse curveballs, each triggering distress: work deadlines, financial strain, relationship conflicts, chronic illness, or significant life changes.
 Even seemingly positive events like weddings or promotions can bring the pressure of change and expectations.
-Recognizing your unique triggers and seeking support are crucial steps to managing distress.
+Recognising your unique triggers and seeking support are crucial steps to managing distress.

 Exploring Eustress: The Positive Aspect of Stress

 Although it might sound like a lie, not all stress is bad!
-Let us introduce you to the term eustress; the "good" stress that can motivate, energize, and even propel you towards growth.
+Let us introduce you to the term eustress; the "good" stress that can motivate, energise, and even propel you towards growth.

 Think of eustress as a healthy challenge, a spark that ignites motivation and growth.
 It's the stress that comes with learning a new skill, pursuing a goal, or tackling a stimulating project.
 Unlike distress, it feels manageable and exciting, fueling focus and positive energy.